E-cyborg/cyborg-terminal/README.md

 # cyborg-terminal
-you can edit this according you want
+you can edit this according to you want